Velipadinte Pusthakam Movie Review: A Book Without A Solid Content!

 The Supporting Cast

+Among the rest of the star cast, it is Salim Kumar, Siddique, Chemban Vinod Jose and Alencier Ley Lopez, who scored with their exceptional performances.

-Siddique, Salim Kumar, Chemban Vinod Jose, Alencier Ley Lopez, Jude Anthany Joseph, Shivaji Guruvayoor, Krishna Kumar, Priyanka Nair, Sneha, etc., have appeared in the supporting roles in the movie.
+Jude Anthany Joseph, Shivaji Guruvayoor, Krishna Kumar, Priyanka Nair, Sneha, etc., who essayed the other supporting roles, are good in their respective characters.

 Cinematographer: Vishnu Sarma

-Vishnu Sarma, the young cinematographer who rose to fame with the success of the recent hit Godha, is the director of photography.
+Vishnu Sarma, the young cinematographer who rose to fame with the success of the recent hit Godha, has once made a mark with his beautiful visualisation in Velipadinte Pusthakam.